How Is Salvation Received?

 Abraham was saved by faith (Galatians 3:6-9)

 Paul quotes Genesis 15:6.
 The Jews (including the false teachers) see Abraham as the founder of their heritage.
-Abraham had obeyed God’s call to leave his family and travel to Canaan, in returned God promised Abraham children (Genesis 12:2).
+Abraham had obeyed God’s call to leave his family and travel to Canaan, and in return, God promised Abraham children (Genesis 12:2).
 Years later, that promise of children had not been fulfilled.
 Abraham brings up the issue with God (Genesis 15:2-3).
 God had Abraham go outside and stated that his descendants would be like the stars of heaven (Genesis 15:5).
-And Abraham, we are told believed God (Genesis 15:6).
+We are told Abraham believed God (Genesis 15:6).
 Abraham was declared righteous by God in response to Abraham’s faith.
 Abraham’s faith was not his righteousness.
 God made faith a condition before granting righteousness.

 It wasn’t limited to the lineage of Abraham because Abraham was told repeatedly that all nations would be blessed in him (Genesis 12:3; 18:18; 22:18).
 This adoption of believers from the nations was God’s plan all along (Isaiah 49:6).
 Long before the New Testament was written, Abraham had received the joyful news of the coming Savior (John 8:56).
 Therefore, those who have faith like Abraham join Abraham in the blessing (Romans 4:16).